krishnanlab/teaching/2019-fall_appliedml/README.md

 - Do the pre-class assignments and additional readings.
 - Show up to class.
 - Work in groups during in-class discussion sessions.
-- No one will have the perfect background: **Ask questions** about computational or biological concepts.
+- No one will have the perfect background: **Ask questions** about computational, programming, or scientific concepts.
-- Correct me when I am wrong.
+- Correct us when we are wrong or when you have a better suggestion about anything.

 #### Paper discussion
 TBD